This post is about how to travel from LaGuardia Airport (LGA) to Manhattan and back, including by subway, bus, train, shared shuttle, and taxi.

 To pay for the bus, you have two options.
 One option is to purchase a MetroCard at the airport from the vending machines located throughout the terminals

-The alternative is to use the OMNY contactless payment system, explained above.
+The alternative is to use the OMNY contactless payment system, as explained above.

 The M60 bus travels from Laguardia to Harlem along 125th Street, a main thoroughfare in Upper Manhattan.
 See a timetable here.